geraldmwangi/GuitarMidi-LV2/README.md

     should be possible~~ Higher order filters are working, latency is reduced but still perceivable
 * Since a guitar string vibrates with many partial frequencies, it triggers 2-3 harmonic notes (playing A triggers the higher a too )
 * thats why analysis is done only upto the 5th fret
-* to deal with this problem GuitarMidi-LV2 needs a physical model of a vibrating string which predicts the amplitudes of all partials belonging to one or more vibrating strings in the input audio.
-This info would help to discern if only one string is being played with all its partials (e.g A) or two strings/notes with overlapping harmonic structure (e.g A and a)
+* I want to look into neural nets to solve the problem of the harmonic notes, help is welcome